blowsie/Pure-JavaScript-HTML5-Parser/README.md

 Credit goes to John Resig for his [code](http://ejohn.org/blog/pure-javascript-html-parser/) written back in 2008.

-This code had been updated to fix several problems.
+This code has been updated to fix several problems.

 ### Demo ###